thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        amount. (default: 4200 seconds)

   -maxuploadtarget=<n>
-       Tries to keep outbound traffic under the given target (in MiB per 24h), 0 = no limit (default: 0)
+       Tries to keep outbound traffic under the given target (in MiB per 24h).
+       Limit does not apply to peers with 'download' permission.
+0 = no limit (default: 0)

   -natpmp
        Use NAT-PMP to map the listening port (default: 0)

   -onion=<ip:port>
-       Use separate SOCKS5 proxy to reach peers via Tor hidden services, set -noonion to disable (default: -proxy)
+       Use separate SOCKS5 proxy to reach peers via Tor onion services, set -noonion to disable (default: -proxy)

   -onlynet=<net>
-       Make outgoing connections only through network <net> (ipv4, ipv6 or onion).
+       Make outgoing connections only through network <net> (ipv4, ipv6, onion, i2p).
 Incoming connections are not affected by this option.
 This option can be specified multiple times to allow multiple networks.
+Warning: if it is used with non-onion networks and the -onion or -proxy option is set, then outbound onion connections will still be made; use -noonion or -onion=0 to disable outbound onion connections in this case.

   -peerblockfilters
        Serve compact block filters to peers per BIP 157 (default: 0)